How to Make Bubble Bath (That Actually Bubbles!)

 Next, pour in the vegetable glycerin.

-3. Add Jojoba Oil
+3. Add Coconut Oil

 4. Add Essential Oils